DSLsofMath/DSLsofMath/2017/overview.md

 ## Notation for learning outcomes

 * KU = Knowledge and understanding
-    * KU.DSL = design and implement a DSL (Domain Specific Language) for a new domain
+    * KU.DSL = design and implement a DSL (Domain-Specific Language) for a new domain
     * KU.Org = organize areas of mathematics in DSL terms
     * KU.Explain = explain main concepts of elementary real and complex analysis, algebra, and linear algebra
 * SA = Skills and abilities